clouddessau/cloud-dessau.org/README.md

 ## Roadmap

 - event feed and pages (monday pitch, cinema paradiso, game night etc.)
-- information feed (information from [cloud] admins, the student council, AG Kultur and the university)
+- information feed (information from [cloud] admins, the student council, AG Kultur, and the university)
-- details about the [cloud] concept
+- details about the concept of [cloud]